3:1 Wherefore, holy brethren, partakers of the heavenly calling, consider the Apostle and High Priest of our profession, Christ Jesus;

 Each time, the writer of Hebrews highlights a different aspect of the passage.

-the Psalm itself is attributed not to David but to the Holy Spirit.
+Heb 3:7 attributes the Psalm, not to David, but to the Holy Spirit.

 3:8 Harden not your hearts, as in the provocation, in the day of temptation in the wilderness: